An Open Letter

 Dear Prospective Counselee:

-- Every person is born with essential health and happiness needs (biologically, psychologically, and spiritually) which must be met, or we suffer brokenness.
+1. Every person is born with essential health and happiness needs (biologically, psychologically, and spiritually), called temperament needs, which must be met, or we suffer brokenness.

-- God has made provisions to meet these needs - through resources in creation (the soil and atmosphere), community (supportive relationships in the home and church), and especially Christ.
+2. God has made Provisions to meet these needs - through Resources in Creation (the soil and atmosphere), Community (leadership relationships in the home and Church), and especially Christ.

-- The goal of our counseling is to support you for identifying your essential inborn needs and God's Resources for providing them, and also to support you for making the wise choices that connect you to those Resources so that you are renewed in health and happiness.
+• making the wise choices that connect them to those Resources so that they are renewed in health and happiness.

-- Your deepest and most important need is to be renewed each day in your understanding and confidence that
+5. Our deepest and most important need is to be renewed each day in our understanding and confidence that

-- While God, of course, is in a power position over us, he relates to us during this Age of Grace, in a support position beneath us, as a shepherd;
+• While God, of course, is in a power position over us, he relates to us during this Age of Grace in a support position beneath us, as a shepherd, physician, or husband;

-- Basically, there are two types of counseling: The first (which we do not offer - Plan B, I call it) focuses on helping couples learn how (basically through improved communication and coping skills) to manage their conflict issues so that they can somehow survive their unhappy marriage.
-The other (Plan A) helps the husband and wife identify their inborn temperament needs for information, affection, and structure (support for scheduled decision-making) and God's Plan for meeting them.
+6. Basically, there are two types of counseling: The first (Plan B, I call it) focuses on helping counselees learn how (basically through learning improved coping and communication skills) to manage their conflict issues so that they can somehow survive their brokenness and unhappiness.
+The other (Plan A) helps counselees identify their inborn temperament needs for Information, Affection, and Structure (support for scheduled decision-making) and God's Plan for meeting them.

-- Support for meeting unmet temperament needs is critical.
+7. Support for meeting unmet temperament needs is critical.
 When they are not met, we don't "just get over it!"
 Instead, we hurt.
-The problem is compounded when we make inappropriate choices to meet those needs in order to superficially relieve he pain.
+The problem is compounded when we make inappropriate choices to meet those needs in order to superficially relieve the pain.
 That's because, those choices always result in increased brokenness, including bondage (addictions).

-- Again, the goal of Plan B counseling is pain management and sometimes crisis control, and although these are worthy goals, the most essential need is support for making the choices that lead to personal healing and freedom, which is the counseling we offer.
-This means, our first focus is not on the marriage itself, but on the individual.
+8. Again, the goal of Plan B counseling is pain management and crisis control, and although these are worthy goals, the most essential need is support for making the choices that lead to personal healing and freedom, which is the counseling we offer.

 Let me know how I can help.